armbian/documentation/docs/Developer-Guide_Build-Options.md

 # Build options

 These parameters are meant to be applied to the `./compile.sh` command.
 They are **all** optional.
 They can also be added to your [build configuration file](/Developer-Guide_Build-Preparation/#providing-build-configuration) to save time.
+Default values are marked **bold** if applicable.

 ## Main options

 - **KERNEL_ONLY** ( yes | no ):
     - yes: compiles only kernel, U-Boot and other packages for installation on existing Armbian system